kabell/SMSsystem/README.md

         For example:
         - Shell: Message send to(write username):
         - User: login1 login2 login3

+    2. If you send a message to offline/unknown user message is ignored and it is not delivered.

-    2. Hidden passwords.
+    3. Hidden passwords.
     When user type a password to log in, you can not see how many characters his/her password has.
 This is for safety reasons.

-    3. Multiple registration login not allowed.
+    4. Multiple registration login not allowed.
     You can not register user with the same login and different password.
 Each user has a unique login.

-    4. One client console login allowed.
+    5. One client console login allowed.
     You can not log in the same user to more than one console.
 Like real SMS system (You do not have 2 sim cards for one number)

 8. Restrictions: